 “Yeah… see…?”
 Sano gasped, gesturing at Saitou as he attempted to stand straight again.
 “I got shit to do.”

 Katsu shook his head.
 “All right,” he said.
-And he shook his head again, closing his eyes, with a sound that was exasperated but perhaps just a little amused as well.
+And he shook his head once more, closing his eyes, with a sound that was exasperated but perhaps just a little amused as well.

 And Sano took hold of Saitou’s hand and started attempting to drag him away down the street.
 “Bye, you two!
 Kitsune, don’t give him too hard of a time!”
-The officer, rolling his eyes again, shook off Sano’s grip but went with him willingly enough.
+The officer, with another roll of eyes, shook off Sano’s grip but went with him willingly enough.

 When the goodbyes of those they left behind had faded, Sano muttered to Saitou, “You didn’t have to hit me that fucking hard, asshole… I might not have meant anything sexual by ‘get stabbed’ at all, you know!”